taynotfound/WeatherWeb/README.md

 - Obtain a Weather API key from [WeatherAPI.com](https://www.weatherapi.com).
 - Get an AI API key for clothing suggestions from [Webraft AI](https://discord.gg/webraftai).

+## Known Issues

+- **Not Fully Responsive**: Some elements may not display correctly on all devices or screen sizes.
+- **Environment Variables Dependency**: If the `.env` file is not set up correctly, the application will not function.
+An error handling mechanism should be implemented to catch and report these issues effectively.

 ## Contact